facebook/docusaurus/website/docs/guides/docs/docs-introduction.md

 ...
 ```

 All docs will be served under the subroute `docs/`.
-But what if **your site only has docs**, or you want to prioritize your docs by putting it at the root?
+But what if **your site only has docs**, or you want to prioritize your docs by putting them at the root?

 Assume that you have the following in your configuration: